willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset display occasionally turns black after some time

-* Try disabling any USB suspend / power saving features your PC might have.
-For example, selective suspend in Windows power options, the "Allow the computer to turn off this device to save power" setting in Device Manager, and any USB power saving settings in your PC's firmware.
+* Try disabling any USB suspend or power saving features your PC might have.
+For example, [USB selective suspend](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/usb-selective-suspend) in Windows power options, the "Allow the computer to turn off this device to save power" setting in Device Manager, and any USB power saving settings in your PC's firmware.
 * Temporarily disconnect any other USB devices and peripherals connected to your PC.
-* Double check your GPU driver version: Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.
+* Double check your GPU driver version.
+Make sure it's recent, but also pay attention to any new performance and compatibility issues and regressions on brand new drivers.

 ### One of the displays on my headset is black